What is Arrowroot?

 - Arrowroot powder is also commonly used in skincare products thanks to its rejuvenating and softening potential.
 Nutrients in arrowroot powder such as zinc, potassium, vitamin B6, and iron provide relief against inflammatory processes and irritations.

-We use Arrowroot Powder in our solid body scrubs to improve skin texture and bind the ingredients making them easier to use in the shower.
+We use Arrowroot Powder in our hand and body balms, and deodorant range (fresh cotton, mighty mint and sensitive skin) to improve skin texture and bind the ingredients making them easier to apply.
 Bring out the natural glow of your skin and try one today!